type-one/SideTone/README.md

 On Windows, just use cmake-gui to generate a Visual Studio solution

 Tested on Windows 10 and Ubuntu Linux.
 Should work also on Raspberry Pi.
+It just use default capture and playback devices.

-Launch in a shell using "sidetone.exe" or "sidetone"
+Launch in a shell using "sidetone.exe" or "sidetone" Press "enter" to exit

 You can play with different parameters in the audio/audio_context.hpp
 file: format, sample rate, channels, period.